ageent/Perceptron/README.md

 - Weights refer to the inputs of neurons (dendrites), not to their outputs (synapses) for ease of implementation.
 - Currently, only stochastic gradient descent (SGD) is implemented by the backpropagation method.
   - All results direct passage are kept in memory.
+- Input layer object and Sift neuron object doesn't exist.
+The implementation provides for correct execution without separate creation of these objects.